Week 12.2 Advance Typescript APIs

 - Clarity and Intent: Using

-clearly communicates the intent that an object should not be modified, making the code easier to understand.
+Readonlyclearly communicates the intent that an object should not be modified, making the code easier to understand.

 Important Note

-utility type enforces immutability at the TypeScript level, which means it’s a compile-time feature.
-JavaScript, which is the output of TypeScript compilation, does not have built-in immutability, so the Readonly
+It’s crucial to remember that the Readonly utility type enforces immutability at the TypeScript level, which means it’s a compile-time feature.
+JavaScript, which is the output of TypeScript compilation, does not have built-in immutability, so the Readonly constraint does not exist at runtime.
+This distinction is important for understanding the limitations of Readonly and recognizing that it’s a tool for improving code quality and safety during development.

 The

-utility type is a valuable feature in TypeScript for creating immutable objects.
+Readonlyutility type is a valuable feature in TypeScript for creating immutable objects.
 By preventing reassignment of properties, it helps maintain the integrity of objects that represent fixed configurations or constants.

 4] Record & Map

-object in TypeScript offer two powerful ways to work with collections of key-value pairs.
+The Record utility type and the Map object in TypeScript offer two powerful ways to work with collections of key-value pairs.
 Each has its own use cases and benefits, depending on the requirements of your application.

 Record

-.
-It provides a cleaner and more concise syntax for typing objects when you know the shape of the values but not the keys in advance.
+The Record<K, T> utility type is used to construct a type with a set of properties K of a given type T. It provides a cleaner and more concise syntax for typing objects when you know the shape of the values but not the keys in advance.

 Example Using Record